Is North Coast Energy Services part of PG&E?

 Call our toll free number at 1-800-233-4480 to request a HEAP (Home Energy Assistance Program) application.

-The application with instructions and a return envelope will be mailed to you within 2-3 business days.
+The application with instructions will be mailed to you within 2-3 business days.

 Read the instructions, complete the application and return it by mail with the required documentation.